-- Communication activity
+- 1. Communication activity

-- Planning activity
+- 2. Planning activity

-- Modeling activity
+- 3. Modelling activity

-- analysis action
+- 4. Analysis action

-- requirements gathering work task
+- 5. Requirements gathering work task

-- elaboration work task
+- 6. Elaboration work task

-- negotiation work task
+- 7. Negotiation work task

-- specification work task
+- 8. Specification work task

-- validation work task
+- 9. Validation work task

-- design action
+- 10. Design action

-- data design work task
+11. Data design work task

-- architectural design work task
+- 12. Architectural design work task

-- interface design work task
+- 13. Interface design work task

-- component-level design work task
+- 14. Component-level design work task

-- Construction activity
+- 15. Construction activity

-- Deployment activity
+- 16. Deployment activity

+to success...

-- 1) Communication: This framework activity involves heavy communication and collaboration with the customer and encompasses requirements gathering and other related activities.
+1. Communication: This framework activity involves heavy communication and collaboration with the customer and encompasses requirements gathering and other related activities.

-- 2) Planning: This activity establishes a plan for the software engineering work that follows.
+2.Planning: This activity establishes a plan for the software engineering work that follows.
 It describes the technical tasks to be conducted, the risks that are likely, the resources that will be required, the work products to be produced, and a work schedule.

-- 3) Modeling: This activity encompasses the creation of models that allow the developer and customer to better understand software requirements and the design that will achieve those requirements.
-The modeling activity is composed of 2 software engineering actions- analysis and design.
+3.Modeling: This activity encompasses the creation of models that allow the developer and customer to better understand software requirements and the design that will achieve those requirements.
+The modelling activity is composed of 2 software engineering actions- analysis and design.

-- ✓ Analysis encompasses a set of work tasks.
+i) Analysis encompasses a set of work tasks.

-- ✓ Design encompasses work tasks that create a design model.
+ii)Design encompasses work tasks that create a design model.

-- 4) Construction: This activity combines core generation and the testing that is required to uncover the errors in the code.
+4.Construction: This activity combines core generation and the testing that is required to uncover the errors in the code.

-- 5) Deployment: The software is delivered to the customer who evaluates the delivered product and provides feedback based on the evolution.
+5.Deployment: The software is delivered to the customer who evaluates the delivered product and provides feedback based on the evolution.